Dowry harassment case reported

-STATE TIMES NEWS JAMMU: A dowry harassment case has been reported in Janipur Police Station on Thursday.
-As per the details, Rukhsar Choudhary, resident of Janipur lodged complaint with police that her husband Javed Mir is harassing her for dowry and had thrashed her on several occasions.
-Police has registered a case for investigation.
+STATE TIMES NEWS JAMMU: A dowry harassment case has been reported in Domana Police Station on Thursday.
+As per the details, Rukhsar Aslam, wife of Riaz Khan, resident of Uppar Thattar lodged a complaint with Domana Police that her husband has assaulted her for dowry and thrown her out of the house.
+Police has registered a case and started investigation.

 Your email address will not be published.
 Required fields are marked *